Wednesday Pre-Conference

 Summary

 This collaborative workshop addresses the clinical challenges of high-potency kratom products like 7-Hydroxymitragynine.
 Participants will synthesize their experiences and pharmacological data to co-construct assessment frameworks and treatment protocols.
-This session empowers frontline providers to develop actionable harm-reduction strategies and standardized guidelines for this emerging public health priority.
+This session empowers frontline providers to develop actionable risk-mitigation and health-promotion strategies, as well as standardized guidelines, for this emerging public health priority.

 1- I do not plan to attend a Saturday workshop